how serpentwithfeet turned personal desire into dazzling gospel

 You say you grew up in the church.
 What does that mean specifically?

 It’s more like a lifestyle.
-People go to church on Sunday and they go home, but if you are ‘in the church’, you are in the church.
-Both my parents were clergy, I was in choir rehearsal, dance practice, theatre, the arts ministries, and in the kids’ nursery two Saturday nights out of every month -- I would work with the babies.
+People go to church on Sunday and they go home, [but] if you are ‘in the church’, you are in the church.
+Both my parents were clergy, I was in choir rehearsal, dance practice, theater, the arts ministries, and in the kids’ nursery two Saturday nights out of every month I would work with the babies.
 My family was there multiple times a week.
 So I think when we say ‘in the church,’ we mean commitment level.

 Gospel music is a huge part of your new record.
 Is it something you had to come back to, or was it always part of your DNA?